 He’s offensive.
 He’s irreverent.
-And he can’t buy liquor.
+And he’s barely legal.

 Billy Recce is an award-winning writer, composer and performer living in New York City.
 He is probably the most well-known Billy from Long Island.
 In 2006, at the age of 8, he made his Long Island community theatre debut as the Tin Man in The Wizard Oz.; his career has never exceeded the success of that performance.